What We Collect and How We Use It

 Derived Information: As described above in “Native Actions” and “Information Related to Use of the Services,” we analyze your actions on the Services in order to derive or infer characteristics that may be descriptive of your Account (for example, what kinds of blogs you follow or what kinds of posts you view, like, or reblog).
 We use this information for all of the purposes set forth in “Information Related to Use of the Services,” above.

-you may opt-out of interest-based or personalized advertising by using the following industry opt-out pages:
+When using web-based versions of Tumblr, you may opt-out of interest-based or personalized advertising by using the following industry opt-out pages:

 These industry advertising organizations offer web browser-based tools for limiting the use of your web viewing data for interest-based or personalized advertising.
 Any choices made via these industry tools will only apply to the web browser in use for the choices made.
 These advertising choices are not propagated among all of your devices.